 If you are worried about your mental health, or if someone in your life is affected, there are many ways to get help.
 The information below explains how to find out about specific services that deal with mental health problems.

-The Mental Healthline is for anyone in Sussex who has questions or concerns about a mental health related issue.
-It can be reached between 5pm and 9am and all day during weekends and bank holidays on 0300 5000 101.
+The Mental Healthline is for anyone in West Sussex who has questions or concerns about a mental health related issue.
+It is available 24 hours seven days a week (including bank holidays) on 0300 5000 101.

 Mind is an organisation that aims to provide advice and support to empower anyone experiencing a mental health problem.

 Pathfinder provides the following services in Adur, Bognor, Chichester, Crawley, Horsham, Littlehampton, Midhurst, Mid Sussex and Worthing:

 - A single point of access to mental health and wellbeing support

 - A range of services to support people with their mental health and wellbeing

 - Advice, information and sign-posting, including clear information about what support is available locally

 - Access to a clinical service provided by nurses and occupational therapists from Sussex Partnership NHS Foundation Trust who work alongside other Pathfinder agencies: